NASA-Planetary-Science/CCAM_PROSPECT/README.md

 - pip (https://pip.pypa.io/en/latest/installing/)

 ### Install
+NOTE: For more detailed installation instructions, see docs/UserGuide.pdf

 1. clone the repository
 2. create a virtual environment and activate the virtual environment (see https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html or https://virtualenv.pypa.io/en/latest/)
 3. install the source code in this environment